Calves are some of the most underestimated and ignored muscles in the human body.

 How to a Use Seated Calf Raise Machine

-Using the calf raise machine is not complicated at all and the process is very similar, whether you use a seated or standing machine.
+Performing calf raises is not complicated at all and the process is very similar, whether you use a seated or standing version.

 Let’s begin with the seated calf raise machine:

 Sit on the padded chair and put your thighs and knees under the leg pad.
 The pad shouldn’t press too hard on your thighs, it should feel comfortable enough.
 Keep in mind that a seated calf raise machine can be adjusted depending on your height.
-There is a small device under the padded seat which helps you adjust the height of the chair.
+There is lever under the padded seat which helps you adjust the height of the chair.

 When you’re ready, disengage the weight lock (it’s usually a bar in front of you which you should grab and pull towards you) and begin pressing into the feet rest, lifting your heels upwards.
 The weight should also rise with your knees and you should feel the work in your calves.